 Remember, if you are simply looking for a place to live in the country for the scenery and your own garden, a smaller operation with plenty of surrounding scenery might be a better choice to meet your goals.
 Once you’ve decided what type of farming unit you are looking for, the following are some key factors to keep in mind when selecting your part-time farm.

 Location.
 Choose a location that is within easy commuting distance from your family’s current jobs and other employment opportunities.
 Then if you change jobs, you won’t necessarily have to sell the farm.
-The presence of alternative job opportunities will also help make the farm more appealing if you decide to sell it.
-It is important to evaluate how much commuting to and from work will cost and if you can afford it with high gas prices.
+The presence of alternative job opportunities will also help make the farm more appealing if you decide to sell.
+It is important to evaluate how much commuting to and from work will cost, including gas, higher insurance rates, etc.

 One of the most important factors to consider is your water source.
 If you are considering a part-time farm where the water must be provided by a well, find out if there is a good well on the farm or the probable cost of having one drilled.
 A pond may provide adequate water for livestock and garden.
 Pond water can be filtered for human use, but most part-time farmers do not want to deal with the troubles and hassle.

 Topography and Soil.
 Is the land suited to the crops you intend to raise?
 Soil type, drainage, or degree of slope can make a difference between good and poor crops.
 Does the land already have conservation practices in place such as terraces or diversions?
 What necessary conservation practices are needed in order to protect from soil erosion?
-Contact your county extension office for more help on topography and soil.
+The USDA NRCS Web Soil Survey provides extensive information on soils and their suitabilities and limitations.

 House.
 If there is a house already on the farm, consider if it will make a satisfactory full-time residence.
 Assess the costs that are needed to do any remodeling or redecorating.
 If the house is not wired adequately, properly insulated, or if plumbing or a central heating system must be installed, look into the costs of making these improvements.
 Sometimes it can be cheaper to build a completely new house, but that is not always the case.

 Beef cattle, hay, poultry, and grain/soybean account for the majority of small farm operations.
-Information on more enterprises can be found at the Leopold Center.
+Information on more enterprises can be found at the Leopold Center for Sustainable Agriculture.
 The Leopold Center is a research and education center on the campus of Iowa State University created to identify and reduce negative environmental and social impacts of farming and develop new ways to farm profitably while conserving natural resources.
-The county extension office is a good resource for more information about different enterprises.
-Extension has staff with expertise in these areas to discuss and help throughout the entire process.
+Iowa State University Extension and Outreach is a good resource for more information about different enterprises, with staff expertise in various areas to discuss and help throughout the entire process.

 Characteristics of the farm family, available labor, management, and capital are important in selecting a type of livestock enterprise.
 Once you have assessed the major resources available, look at which livestock characteristics most closely matchup with the owners.
 For example, a farmer with an ample amount of labor and rolling hills would match up well with dairy cows, assuming there is a market for the milk.
 If the farmer doesn’t have a good supply of labor on a farm with good pasture, raising beef cattle might be better suited to the characteristics.
 If the farm was well adapted to corn production, the owner could raise sows and sell feeder pigs.